sapporo-wes/yevis-cli/README.md

 ## Getting started

-First, the `yevis` needs the `GitHub Personal Access Token` for various operations through GitHub REST API.
+First, `yevis` requires a `GitHub Personal Access Token` for various operations using the GitHub REST API.
-Please refer to [GitHub Docs - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for how to generate the `GitHub Personal Access Token`.
+For instructions on generating a `GitHub Personal Access Token`, see [GitHub Docs - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 The required scopes are as follows (also see ScreenShot):